arcapix/pixstor-search-plugins/community/ExtendedImageThumbnail/README.md

 This plugin generates thumbnail and preview images for additional image formats.

-The builtin `PillowThumbnail` plugin handles JPEG and DPX images.
+The builtin `CoreImageThumbnail` plugin handles JPEG and DPX images.

 This plugin extends the base `AbstractImageThumbnailPlugin` class to add support for additional formats.

 Optional supported formats are those provided by the `ImageMagick` Libraries.
 [ImageMagick supports](https://www.imagemagick.org/script/formats.php#supported)

-Future iterations of the builtin `PillowThumbnail` plugin will support increased formats and as such you should ensure that any extension of an additional format does not conflict in future releases.
+Future iterations of the builtin `CoreImageThumbnail` plugin will support increased formats and as such you should ensure that any extension of an additional format does not conflict in future releases.

 ## Installing This Plugin